otrw/docker-projects/libation/README.md

-**Work In Progress**

-**TODO**
- - Amend README layout
- - Confirm `Settings.json` options to change download descriptions
- **NOTE**: This is a personal setting mainly to define the naming convention and format of downloaded books snd series.
-- Add backup script to move content from Docker volume to external server disk.

----

 # Project Scope

 As of 2025, I have about 175 Audible books.
 These can be downloaded directly from Audible or by using a great tool called [Libation](https://github.com/rmcrackan/Libation).